jasonfb/common_core_js/README.md

 ### `auth_identifier=`

-Your controller will call a method authenticate_ (AUTH IDNETIFIER) bang, like:
+Your controller will call a method authenticate_ (AUTH IDENTIFIER) bang, like:

 `authenticate_user!`